 BEFORE PALMETTO GIRLS STATE

-The 2017 session of Palmetto Girls State will be held at Presbyterian College in Clinton, SC.
+The 2018 session of ALA Palmetto Girls State will be held at Presbyterian College in Clinton, SC.

 The American Legion Auxiliary Units begin their contacts with the schools from which delegates will be selected in January, February, and March.
 The selection process for delegates and notification of the delegates selected are handled by the American Legion Auxiliary Unit which sponsors delegates from a particular school.
 Typically, delegates are notified of their selection in March, April, and May.

-All of the forms and information for 2017 delegates are posted on our Delegate Information page.
+In April 2018, all of the forms and information for 2018 delegates will be posted on our Delegate Information page.
 Included in the information will be an explanation of the dress code and a suggested packing list.
 Delegates should bring articles of clothing which meet the dress code.
 Also, please realize that we are housed in the dorms on the campus, and each person must bring for her own use bed linens, a blanket or bedspread, and towels.